-The school also provides a Christmas, Spring and Summer Break.
 The school reserves the right to change holidays or add "1 or 2 week breaks" as needed.
 Holidays or breaks can affect or extend graduation and completion dates.
+Subject to change based on Mobile County Public School System or orders from the government.